dcodeforyou/zoom_recording_sharing_automation/readme.md

    To setup service account you can refer [here](https://javascript.plainenglish.io/how-to-use-node-js-with-google-sheets-c256c26e10fc)

 5. To run the script

-        1. [] As a cron job (you can change the stop condition as per use):
+        1. [] As a cron job (you can change the stop condition as per use)
         ```js
             node cronjob.js
         ```

-        2. [] As a stand alone script (args are optional and sign in via gmail is default);
+        1. [] As a stand alone script (args are optional and sign in via gmail is default)
         ```js
             node main.js
             node main.js --via="zoom"